fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 Firstly, I tried to change the number of samples for the area light, but nothing changed.
 This indicated that the issue was probably not related to sampling, but to the lighting logic itself.

-Then I noticed the following lines inside the area-light shading loop:
+Then I noticed the following lines inside the area light shading loop:

 ```cpp
 // ...